 Cull Bush Sr.

-Cull was one of the 15 known enslaved persons held at the Bush-Holley House.
-The earliest known record of Cull is in the first United States Census in 1790.
-Although we do not know when Cull was first enslaved at the Bush household, we know he was held there until 1803, the year of his emancipation.
+Cull Bush Sr was one of the sixteen known enslaved persons held at the Bush-Holley House.
+Our earliest known record of Cull is in the first United States Census in 1790.
+We do not know when Cull was first enslaved at the Bush household, but we know he was held there until 1803, the year of his emancipation.

-Cull spent half his live enslaved, but that is only half of his story.
-Cull was also a father of 6.
-He was a loyal partner to the mother of his children, Patience, who too was enslaved by the Bush family.
-Once freed, he was a head of a house and a landowner who bought and sold property in Cos Cob.
-Most of all, Cull was an achiever.
-In a world systematically stacked against him Cull created a family, a home and a career.
+Cull spent half of his life enslaved, but that is only half of his story.
+Cull was also a father of six.
+He was a loyal partner to the mother of his children, Patience, who was also enslaved by the Bush family.
+After his emancipation, Cull worked hard to purchase land near his still-enslaved family in Cos Cob so he could continue to be part of their lives.
+Cull was an achiever.
+In a world systematically stacked against him, Cull created a family, a home, and a career.

 Patience

-Patience was one of the 15 known enslaved persons held at the Bush-Holley House.
+Patience was one of the sixteen known enslaved persons held at the Bush-Holley House.
 Our first known record of Patience is a document recording the birth of her first child, Phillis.
-Over the next twelve years, Patience and her partner Cull had five more children together: Milley, Rose, Lucy, Nanny and Cull Jr.
+Over the next twelve years, Patience and her partner Cull, would have five more children together: Milley, Rose, Lucy, Nanny, and Cull Jr.

 Thanks to the Gradual Emancipation Act, all of Patience’s children became free upon turning 21 years old.
-Cull too was freed not long after the birth of their youngest child.
+Her partner, Cull, was also freed not long after the birth of their youngest child.
 But Patience would never be free; she remained enslaved at the Bush household until her death circa 1830.

 Phillis

-Milley was willed to David’s Widow, Sarah, after his death, and would have served her, or had the money for her labor sent to Sarah, until she was legally freed on her 21st birthday by the Gradual Emancipation Acts.
+Phillis was willed to David’s Widow, Sarah, after his death, and would have served her, or had the money for her labor sent to Sarah, until she was legally freed on her 21st birthday by the Gradual Emancipation Acts.
 We do not currently know where Phillis lived and worked after she left the Bush household.
 No records of her in freedom have been found.
-If you have any information about Phillis, please contact hlodge@greenwichhistory.org.
+If you have any information about Phillis, please contact Christopher Shields at cshields@greenwichhistory.org.

 Milley

-Milley was one of the fifteen enslaved people held at the Bush-Holley House.
+Milley was one of the sixteen known enslaved people held at the Bush-Holley House.
 She was the second child of Cull Bush Sr and Patience, who were also enslaved by the Bush family.
 We know that Milley lived in the Bush household with her family until the age of 6.
 We also know that she is no longer there by the age of 16.
-It seems that after the death of David Bush, the Bush family began to send Cull and Patience’s daughters out to serve in other households once they were old enough to work independently.
+Evidence shows that after the death of David Bush, the Bush family began to send Cull and Patience’s daughters out to serve in other households once they were old enough to work independently.

 Milley was willed to David’s daughter, Charlotte, after his death, and would have served her, or had the money for her labor sent to Charlotte, until she was legally freed on her 21st birthday by the Gradual Emancipation Acts.
 Knowing this, we are unsure where Milley was living at age 21.
-Charlotte had married and started her own household in Stamford a few years before.
-Records show that there was a Black woman living in the Stamford house, but we cannot know if it was Milley.
+Charlotte had married and started her own household in Stamford a few years before Miley turned 21.
+Records show that a Black woman was living in the Stamford house, but we cannot know if it was Milley.
 No records of her in freedom have been found.
-If you have any information about Milley, please contact hlodge@greenwichhistory.org.
+If you have any information about Milley, please contact Christopher Shields at cshields@greenwichhistory.org.

 Rose